 Blood sugar or sodium levels that are too high or too low can lead to falls, but there are a variety of other blood tests that should be conducted.
 A complete blood cell count (CBC), kidney function check, and test for electrolyte levels are worthwhile.
 In the event that the senior is diabetic, take along their blood sugar log and glucometer for the doctor to analyze as well.

-At At-Home Care Company, a provider of home health services in Des Moines, IA and surrounding areas, we are always on hand to perform home safety evaluations to avoid senior falls.
+At At-Home Care Company, a provider of memory care in Des Moines and surrounding areas, we are always on hand to perform home safety evaluations to avoid senior falls.
 Our senior care services are a great solution to enhance both independence and safety for seniors as well.
 We are able to provide transportation to medical appointments and tests, help with walking and transferring, run errands, and a whole lot more.
 Reach out to us at 515-292-2650 for a no-cost consultation today!